-0950.
+- 0950.
 Orientation for the Medical Sciences (1).
 A course for pre-professional students in the health sciences.
-Emphasis will be placed on providing information and developing attitudes which will enhance prospects for admission into appropriate professional programs.
+Emphasis on providing information and developing attitudes which will enhance prospects for admission into appropriate professional programs.
 Graded on satisfactory/unsatisfactory basis.
-Credit for this course is in addition to minimum degree requirements.
+Credit is in addition to minimum degree requirements. - 1100.

-1100.
 Introduction to Physical Sciences (3).
 Coreq., PSCI 1101.
 A basic physical sciences course for non-technical majors.
-Emphasis is placed on every-day applications related to atomic structure and the various forms of energy.
+Emphasis on everyday applications related to atomic structure and the various forms of energy.